AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/order/grid-columns.md

 This sample `get-orders` runtime action is referenced in the mesh configuration file.
 It defines the path to the runtime action to retrieve the data of custom columns.

-It is important to add the `ids={args.ids}` as part of the query and handle this filtering in the runtime action.
-This will allow Admin UI SDK to load only necessary data needed to display in the grid columns in the Admin Panel of the Adobe Commerce instance.
+It is important to add `ids={args.ids}` to the query and handle this filtering in the runtime action.
+As a result, the Admin UI SDK loads only the data necessary to display in the grid columns of the Admin.

 ```javascript
 export async function main(props) {